State-Dependent X-ray Variability in Cygnus X-1: A 12-Year NuSTAR Timing Study of Accretion Flow Geometry: Analysis and Results

 For the majority of observations, we calculate the excess variance, and the resulting $F_{var}$ values are reported in Table \ref{tab:fracvar_results}.
 However, the excess variance is negative in one case (ObsID 30302019006), which suggests that the intrinsic variability of the source is too low to be detected beyond the noise level.
 Therefore we instead provide a 95\% confidence upper limit, derived by considering the uncertainty in the measured excess variance and applying a statistical approach to estimate the maximum possible value of $F_{var}$.
 This upper limit reflects the sensitivity of our measurements and indicates that the variability in this observation is consistent with no intrinsic variability, within the limits of our measurement errors.

-In addition to the fractional variability, we calculate the modulation factor for each observation, defined as the peak-to-trough amplitude normalized by the mean count rate.
-The modulation factors range from 0.385 to 0.793, providing a complementary measure of flux variations that captures the full amplitude swing rather than the rms deviation.
-Notably, the modulation factor shows strong correlation with $F_{var}$ (Pearson correlation coefficient $r = 0.91$), confirming that both metrics trace the same underlying variability characteristics.
-The highest modulation factors ($>0.75$) occur in observations with $F_{var} > 30\%$, predominantly during soft states and state transitions.
-Conversely, the lowest modulation factors ($<0.52$) correspond to observations with $F_{var} < 12\%$, typically in stable hard or intermediate states.

-The anomalous observation 30302019006 exhibits the lowest modulation factor (0.385) alongside its non-detection in $F_{var}$, further reinforcing the unusual stability of this intermediate state.
-The consistency between these independent variability metrics strengthens our interpretation that this observation captured a failed state transition where the usual coupling between spectral softening and enhanced variability was disrupted.
-The modulation factor provides additional validation that the low variability is a genuine physical characteristic rather than a statistical artifact.
+We also calculate the modulation factor for each observation, defined as the peak-to-trough amplitude normalized by the mean count rate.
+The modulation factors range from 0.385 to 0.793 and show strong correlation with $F_{var}$ (Pearson $r = 0.91$), confirming that both metrics trace the same underlying variability.
+The highest modulation factors ($>0.75$) occur during soft states and state transitions ($F_{var} > 30\%$), while the lowest ($<0.52$) correspond to stable hard or intermediate states.
+The anomalous observation 30302019006 exhibits the lowest modulation factor (0.385) alongside its non-detection in $F_{var}$, reinforcing that the low variability is a genuine physical characteristic of this possible failed state transition rather than a statistical artifact.

 The non-detection of variability in observation 30302019006, despite the source exhibiting a clear intermediate state, is striking.
 This state is canonically associated with high levels of aperiodic variability as the accretion flow undergoes significant reconfiguration \citep{10.1093/mnras/stx2110}.
 The observed quiescence suggests a decoupling of the spectral and timing evolution.
 One possible interpretation is that this observation captured a so-called `failed` or `aborted` state transition (for a more detailed analysis, see \cite{2008mqw..confE..89W}).
 The accretion disk may have begun to cool and move inwards, softening the spectrum, but the physical mechanism responsible for producing strong variability (e.g., instability at the disk-corona interface \citep{2001MNRAS.321..759C}) failed to fully develop.
 This anomalously stable intermediate state highlights the complex nature of state transitions and demonstrates that the connection between the accretion geometry and its variability signature is not always straightforward.